wrudder/project0/README.md

   var $addclass = $(this).addClass('O');
 }
 ```
+##### Introducing Player turns:
-So, I introduced a if statement which defined whos turn it was with a number.
+So, I introduced a If statement which defined who's turn it was with a number.

 ```javascript
 let player = 1;